kitkot2/DXDataParser/README.md

     - Print detailed logs for every operation

 4. The final results will appear in the Output/ folder with cleaned .txt and .csv files.

+5. If you dont need to parse .xml files just delete or comment line 186 in main.py

 ## 📬 Contacts